Navezjt/Fooocus-inswapper/readme.md

 * Sampler (not fully implemented)
 * Scheduler (not fully implemented)

+### PhotoMaker LoRA Usage

+1. Select the LoRAs you want to use as usual.
+2. Navigate to the PhotoMaker tab.
+3. Click "Enable" then click "Generate"

+If you change the LoRAs or their weights:

+1. Uncheck "Enabled" to unload the model from memory
+2. Re-check "Enabled" and click "Generate" to reload the LoRAs and the pipeline into memory.

+### Supported PhotoMaker samplers
+* euler
+* euler ancestral
+* DPM++ 2M SDE
+* DPM++ 2M SDE Karras
+* Will default to DDIM Scheduler for anything else

 ## Issues

 Please report any issues in the Issues tab.
 I will try to help as much as I can.